Tommy Morrison: Career from 1991–1993

-WBO heavyweight champion
+WBO heavyweight world champion

 Morrison vs. Foreman

-After two wins in 1993, including one over two-time world title challenger Carl "The Truth" Williams, Morrison found himself fighting for the WBO title again, against heavyweight boxing legend George Foreman.
+After two wins in 1993, including one over two-time world title challenger Carl "The Truth" Williams, Morrison found himself fighting for the WBO world title again, against heavyweight boxing legend George Foreman.
 Though the bout was promoted as a match between two of boxing's hardest punchers, neither fighter scored a knockdown nor had their opponent in any real danger.
 Morrison chose to avoid brawling with Foreman and spent the fight boxing from long range.
 He was able to hit and move effectively in this manner.
-Morrison won the bout in a lopsided unanimous decision with two scores of 117–110 and one score of 118–109, which resulted in him becoming the new WBO Heavyweight champion in the process.
+Morrison won the bout in a lopsided unanimous decision with two scores of 117–110 and one score of 118–109, which resulted in him becoming the new WBO heavyweight world champion in the process.

 Morrison vs. Tomashek

-Originally, Morrison's first title defense was scheduled against his Rocky V co-star Mike Williams in August 1993.
+Originally, Morrison's first world title defense was scheduled against his Rocky V co-star Mike Williams in August 1993.
 Williams ultimately withdrew on the night of the fight, so Tim Tomashek stood in as a replacement.
 Tomashek had been selected as an alternate.
 Tomashek had been drinking before the bout, not believing Williams to have really backed out.
 Though Tomashek gave a good account of himself, reeling off a combination en route to winning the first round on the judges cards, Morrison fought conservatively but dropped his opponent with a multi-punch combination, and the fight was stopped by Tomashek's corner after only four rounds due to him walking to the wrong corner after his brutal punishment by Morrison.
 The WBO was later said to have rescinded their sanctioning of this fight due to Tomashek's lack of experience, but this was later confirmed to have been a rumor as fight records show the fight remained a bonafide title bout.

 Morrison vs. Bentt

 Almost immediately, talks of a fight with World Boxing Council champion Lennox Lewis began for reestablishing him as one of the top heavyweight contenders.
 Morrison then agreed to the lucrative WBC title shot against Lewis, that would see Lewis make the fourth defense of his title against Morrison, with both men evenly splitting a $16 million purse.
-However, Morrison first chose to take a tuneup bout against the virtually unknown Michael Bentt before facing Lewis.
+However, Morrison's camp first chose to take a tuneup bout against the virtually unknown Michael Bentt before facing Lewis.
 The decision would prove to be unwise as Bentt brutalized Morrison during their fight, knocking him down three times 97 seconds into the first round in front of a live HBO Boxing audience, after which the fight was stopped and Bentt was named the winner.
 The loss cost Morrison his title shot against Lewis, as well as a reported $7.5 million that he was to earn in the Lewis fight.